Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Methods

 \subsection{Experimental Setup}

 All experiments were conducted on the Leipzig Heart Center pediatric arrhythmia dataset.
 Data augmentation was applied only to the training set, while validation and test sets remained unchanged.
 For baselines, we reproduced the original architectures with minor adaptations (e.g., six-class output, consistent use of lead~II, removal of irrelevant branches), and all models were trained from scratch without external pretraining.
-To ensure fairness, Focal Loss with $\gamma=1.0$ was uniformly adopted, and hyperparameters were aligned or lightly tuned on the validation set.
+To facilitate controlled comparison under a unified reproduction protocol, Focal Loss with $\gamma=1.0$ was uniformly adopted, and hyperparameters were aligned or lightly tuned on the validation set.
 For the comparison of contrastive losses, we additionally modified Focal InfoNCE into a supervised version by treating samples from the same class as positives.
 Experiments were conducted using two AMD EPYC 7B12 CPUs (64 cores, 128 threads, 2.25\,GHz base frequency) and eight NVIDIA RTX~4090 GPUs (24\,GB memory per GPU, 16{,}384 CUDA cores).
 Model performance was evaluated by Top-1 Accuracy, Macro Specificity, Precision, Recall, F1, and F2, where macro-averaging ensures equal weight to minority classes under class imbalance.
+Note that the proposed model leverages multimodal ECG–IEGM inputs, whereas reproduced baselines were adapted to the unified single-lead setting whenever their original architectures were not directly compatible with the present data format.